 Return flight to Bangkok

-This morning we fly from Siem Reap back to Bangkok where we either continue our travels independently, or prepare for late afternoon flights home.
+This morning we fly from Siem Reap back to Bangkok where you may either continue your travels independently, or prepare for late afternoon flights home.